Close Menu

 Remember, you do not need to try to win SSD benefits on your own.
 We can help file your SSDI application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and spending time with your family.
 Our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.

-Winning benefits in Utah for those who are blind or have visual loss is difficult.
-However, at Cannon Disability, we have won over $100 million dollars for our clients.
+Winning benefits for those who are blind or have visual loss is difficult.
+However, at our SSD law firm, we have won over $100 million dollars for our clients.
 Therefore, we have the experience you need in court to win your vision case.
 No matter where you live, we can help you, because we have clients in Utah, Nevada, Idaho, and California.
 We want to be your legal team.
 Contact us today.

 HOW WILL YOU PAY THE ATTORNEY FEE?